Dubai City Guide

 Quick facts

-• Dubai is home to the Burj Khalifa, the world’s tallest building.
+• Home to the Burj Khalifa, the world's tallest building and a centerpiece of the city skyline.

 🏛️